sipherr/depression/README.md

 I noticed all of this within the first 3 days.
 I have yet to see if these improvements continue.

 - Cigarette stains VANISHED. scrubbed and scrubbed never leave...1 day..gone.?
 POssible? coincidence?
+- apetite increased (salivate)
-- Clear thinking
+- Clear thinking (it's persisting...)
 - Stopped biting my nails (I stopped for 3 months once in 37 years!!)
-- Motivated
+- Motivated (can't stop doing things)

 # Goals
 First and foremost, your main goal is to overcome depression!
 It is not an easy task and will require major changes in your day to day life.